6 Ideal Foods to Maintain Normal Hemoglobin Levels

 It’s not just important for pregnancy.
 Folic acid is also important for hemoglobin levels, since it helps the creation of red blood cells.

-However, we’re use to only referring to it in the context of typical tablets taken during pregnancy.
+However, we’re used to only referring to it in the context of typical tablets taken during pregnancy.

-Therefore, we often don’t know what other sources of it there are.
+Therefore, we often don’t know what other sources contain it.

-As a result, we offer another list that will help you design a dish to end your anemia.
+So, we want to offer another list that will help you design a dish to bring your hemoglobin levels back to normal.

 - Wheat germ